mesosphere/konvoy-image-builder/ansible/README.md

 Installs and configures tooling for the cloud provider being used to generate this image

-### `images` - prepare image cache
+### `images` - prepare images cache
 This role ensures images are present.
-If an image is not present, it pulls it from a remote registry.
+First, all images in the local cache are imported.
+Then, every required image is checked; if it was not imported, or if it is missing one or more layers, the image is pulled from a remote registry.
 This role is skipped when `download_images` is false.

 ### `sysprep` - prepare image for distribution
 truncate logs, system id, host key etc.